-From the menu, click on Block (you'll see the sender's email address).
+- From the menu, click on Block (you'll see the sender's email address).

-Click Block from the pop-up window.
+- Click Block from the pop-up window.

 It's important to note that if you're a Google Workspace user on an enterprise or education account, you cannot block people from your own domain (so no blocking those performance reviews from your boss).
 However, if you accidentally do block someone that you didn't mean to, or if you change your mind after blocking someone, it's relatively easy to unblock them again.

 How to unblock a user from your Google account from the web

-Click on your profile icon/avatar.
+- Click on your profile icon/avatar.

 - Click on Manage your Google Account.

-Click People & sharing.
+- Click People & sharing.

-Find the user you want to unblock, and click on the Remove X.
+- Find the user you want to unblock, and click on the Remove X.

 As much as we like Google Drive and Google One as storage solutions, they are far from the only good options out there.
 Microsoft OneDrive, Box, and Dropbox are just a few of the other great cloud storage services that you may want to check out.
 After all, everyone's storage needs are different.
 If you're on a budget constraint, there are plenty of affordable cloud storage solutions out there too.
 If safety is a bigger priority, consider setting up a NAS system for your home.